-If any of them apply to your friendships, we would encourage you to think twice about them and try to determine whether they are really a friend, or whether they are a toxic friend.
+If any of these apply to your friendships, we would encourage you to think twice about them and try to determine whether they are really a friend…

 1. They only call when they want something

 All friendships should be equal – which means that you should receive as much as you put in, it’s all based on reciprocation and mutuality.
 If you’re putting in more than you’re getting out, you should think twice about what they are asking from you.

 Do you find that you just spend your whole time focused on them when you’re hanging out?
 Yeah, that’s not cool – we all have problems and things we’d like to talk to somebody about.

 3. They put you down or make fun of you in front of others

 A definite no-no. Usually, people do this because they feel bad about themselves and want to use somebody else as a distraction.
 Draw a line through any friendships like this immediately.